-source site A few weeks ago I decided to buy a complete series of a well known TV comedy.
+source link A few weeks ago I decided to buy a complete series of a well known TV comedy.
 Understandably all I was really interested in was the price because regardless of the retailer of the product all the essential elements of the sale were going to be identical.
 Price therefor was the differentiator.
 Price was therefore the overriding factor in the decision process.
 Other products however, can be a very different proposition.

 In spite of my subtle encouragement to explore the caller’s application they clearly believed only a simple solution was required and the only important factor was price.
 I didn’t argue and sent them a brochure and price list and invited them to call back if they had any questions.
 Looking for a simple solution I thought, can sometime suggest a lack of appreciation of how complex the issue is.

 This was in sharp contrast to the inquiry a few minutes before where a Payroll Manager was very clear in their belief that price was a secondary issue.
 They were aware of the cost of their poor employee attendance management and how costly that was to their business.
 They were aware of the challenges associated with implementing any new system (particularly one that involved taking employee fingerprints) and appreciated the importance of supplier support services.
 They were experienced enough to know that the lowest price, best quality and best support are almost never available in the one product.